dantvi/social-shopping/README.md

 Open any single collection and click `Add all to cart` → you should be redirected to the cart with all simple, purchasable, in-stock products added.
 Unavailable/other types are skipped with a notice.

+### End-to-End Sanity Check

+1. Create a collection with ≥ 2 published products at `/create-collection`
+2. Use **Add all to cart** on the single collection page
+3. Go through checkout and pay with Stripe test card (`4242 4242 4242 4242`)
+4. Verify order appears under **WooCommerce → Orders** with status **Processing**

 ## Open
 - Site: http://localhost:8084
 - Admin: http://localhost:8084/wp-admin (user: daniel / pass: notSecureChangeMe)
 - phpMyAdmin: http://localhost:8085 (user: root / pass: notSecureChangeMe)

+## Known Limitations

+- Variable, grouped, and external products are skipped by "Add all to cart"
+- Only published products are saved to collections (draft/trashed are ignored)
+- A collection must always contain at least 2 valid products after validation

 ## Troubleshooting